neoforged/Documentation/docs/resources/server/recipes/builtin.md

 - `ingredient`: The input [ingredient] of the recipe.
 - `result`: The result of the recipe.
 This is [an item stack's JSON representation][itemjson].

-Datagen for these recipes looks like this:
+Datagen for these recipes looks like this in `RecipeProvider#buildRecipes`:

 ```java
 // Use #smoking for smoking recipes, #blasting for blasting recipes, and #campfireCooking for campfire recipes.